 In Washington DC, parks, forests and refuges—and the very idea of "Our Wild"—face truly harrowing challenges.
-The Trump regime has already unveiled a host of anti-conservation policies, pandering to special interests and working with ideological allies in Congress to roll back some of President Obama's greatest accomplishments.
+The Trump regime has already unveiled a host of anti-conservation policies, pandering to special interests and working with ideological allies in Congress to roll back some of President Obama's greatest accomplishments, including deep cuts to Bears Ears National Monument.

 Now more than ever, strong political leadership is critical.
 One of the clearest exercises of such leadership is the Antiquities Act—a law authorizing presidents to protect special places as national monuments if Congress won’t.
 Our nation’s history is full of great presidents who used it and other tools at their disposal in the name of conservation.